lishiyo/hqtrivia/README.md

 // position quicktime player at top left -> select New Movie Recording
 // open recording button dropdown -> switch Movie recording to iphone

-// run the full script and compare which has the most results python main.py
+// run the full script:
+// - will launch browser to google search of the question
+// - in terminal, prints out the search results count for each q+a search (usually, take the  one with largest count) python main.py
 ```